IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 ```

-One example would be projecting a flat list of file names to a two-dimensional runtime XML structure.
-Options include useful values like `FindOrReplace` and the placement reports status including whether the element pre-existed.
-A placer instance can be invoked with inline lambda event handlers for before and after element additions, to gain real-time control over each step of the XML path traversal.
-Specifically, this is often an optimal hook for `SetBoundAttributeValue()` initializations.
+The content of the newly created `XElement` can be modified using optional parameters to streamline this process.
+The content can be supplied direcly in the `Place` call using any number of optional parameters suppied in any order.
+See the [Optional Parameters](#optional-parameters) section for a quick-start guide to using this feature.
+___

 ### Enhancements: Working with `Enum` and `enum` Attribute Values

-Named enum values are often used in conjuction with `XBoundObject`.
+Named enum values are often used in conjuction with `XBoundObject` and can take it to a higher level.
 They can, for example, be the `Key` members of a flat `Dictionary` to access the 2-dimensional runtime XML document.

-To complete the example, a button might hold the enum key as its ID, and clicking the button uses the ID to look up an `XElement`, and bound to it is an instance of a `View` class.
-Enumc can be the glue that holds everything together, so thay take on a certain importance in the framework.
+Consider a button with an ID property that holds an enum key, and where clicking the button uses the ID to look up an `XElement`.
+Now that it has the element, it might use a construct like `xel.To<View>()` and show an XBound UI in reponse.
+Given this kind of far-reaching capability, supporting the manipulation of named enums is vital to the framework and well supported in the extensions.

+___

 #### Nullable Enums

 When a single named enum is bound to an `XElement` e.g. by `xel.SetBoundAttributeValue(MyColors.Aqua)` it can be detected by `xel.Has<Enum>()` because it's the only one.
 It also works to use `xel.Has<MyColors>()`.
-But there is a critical distinction: the `Enum` class is nullable, so it's fine to use what we might call the "implicit try" of the `To<Enum>()` method because there's a default argument involved making the effective call `To<Enum>(@throw=false)`.
-In C# 9 and above we might use this shortcut to test whether it exists:
+But there is a critical distinction: the `Enum` class is nullable, so it's fine to use what we might call the "implicit try" of the `To<Enum>()`.
+In this case, the method's `@throw` argument defaults to false, making the effective call `To<Enum>(@throw=false)`.

+Here's what a typical call might look like using C# 9 and above.

 ```
 if(xel.To<Enum>() is { } myColor)